 Member’s Terms & Conditions

 This Privacy Notice, forms part of the Terms & Conditions for being a member of the Company.
 In legal terms, members are “Data Subjects,” i.e. “you.”
 However, we may also under this collect personal information regarding your partner.
 This will be subject to their separate consent.
+Additionally we may collect on other persons who receive awards, bursaries and charitable donations from the company.

 The Data Controller